Top 25 Ways to Optimize and Promote Your LinkedIn Profile!

 Google and other search engines also index LinkedIn pages.
 If you optimize your page correctly, it should show up on a Google search, which is optimal – after all, this is what you want a potential employer to find when they look you up.

-Use SEO (search engine optimized) copy to highlight your skills – when people search for that ability, they should find you.
+Use SEO (search engine optimization) copy to highlight your skills – when people search for that ability, they should find you.

 Also, make sure your content is correctly spelled, and your grammar is on point.